Risk Assessment

 Write one paragraph documenting your reasoning.

-If you can’t complete this exercise in thirty minutes, that’s diagnostic—the application is either too complex for quick assessment or you don’t yet understand it well enough to proceed.
+If you can’t complete this exercise in 30 minutes, that’s diagnostic—the application is either too complex for quick assessment or you don’t yet understand it well enough to proceed.
+Either way, you’ve learned something useful before making a commitment you’d regret.